Protect and expand Medicaid eligibility.

 The Trust is interested in efforts to educate the public about the opportunity to close the Medicaid coverage gap.
 We will support campaigns to educate people who would benefit most from expansion, as well as key stakeholders such as providers, first responders, and local business leaders.

 Related Funding Opportunities

-The Trust is also interested in increasing health insurance enrollment rates in underserved areas or among vulnerable populations to improve access and promote the sustainability of critical health services.
+The Trust is also interested in increasing health insurance enrollment rates in underserved areas or among groups that have been marginalized to improve access and promote the sustainability of critical health services.
 View the current health insurance enrollment funding opportunity.

 Before applying, consider the following questions and requirements:

 - Is your organization or work a good fit with the Trust?

 - Are you located or operating in North Carolina?

 - Does your work focus on improving quality of life and health for North Carolinians with low incomes?